Skip To Content

 Electric blankets can come in many different types such as under-blankets, over-blankets, and throws.
 In Great Britain, the most common is the electric under-blanket, which can be placed between your mattress and sheet.
 These are often used to warm up the bed before sleep, though some models come with a thermostat for safe all-night use.

-How does an electric blanket work?
+How do electric blankets work?

 Electric blankets feature embedded wires that run through the fabric of the blanket.
 When switched on, the electricity heats up the wires, which warms the blanket.